vinay-sj/Issue-Tracker/README.md

 * Bootstrap’s form controls support displaying invalid input fields using the `validationState` property.
 A value of `error` for this property makes it display the label and the control in red, as well as an red cross icon to indicate the same within the form control.
 * Bootstrap provides nicely styled alerts via the `Alert` component.
 It has different styles for the message like `danger` and `warning`, and it also has the ability to show a Close icon.
 The Alerts visibility needs to be handled by the parent component.
 * To implement a close icon as part of a `<Alert>` we have to pass in a handler that modifies the visibility state.
 The `Alert` component takes in a callback named `onDismiss` to achieve this.
+* React-Bootstrap’s Collapse component has a property `in` which determines whether its child element fades in or out.
+When set to `true`, the child element shows (fades in) and when set to `false`, it hides (fades out).

 ### Errors and Issues